mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

-Yogi is an optimization algorithm based on Adam with more fine grained effective learning rate control, and has similar theoretical guarantees on convergence as Adam.
+Yogi is an optimization algorithm based on Adam with more fine-grained effective learning rate control, which uses additive updates instead of multiplicative updates for the moving average of the squared gradient.
+In addition, Yogi has similar theoretical guarantees on convergence as Adam.

 #### Constructors